Google Analytics vs Snowplow Analytics

 What is Snowplow used for?

-A product analytics platform called Snowplow helps companies in gathering and monitoring customer data.
-The software thoroughly explains how clients engage with your product, from the initial contact point to the last transaction.
+Snowplow is a product analytics tool that helps companies gather and monitor customer data.
+The software explains how clients engage with your product, from the initial contact point to the last transaction.

-For example, you can record user behaviors and occurrences on your website or app.
-You can use this information to understand how customers use your products and help make decisions to enhance the customer experience.
+For example, you can record user behaviors and events on your website or app.
+You can use this information to understand how customers use your products.
+This will help you make better decisions to improve the customer experience.

 Snowplow analytics (3).png